 We are thrilled to welcome you to Norwich University, home of the Cadets and birthplace of ROTC.

 Transitioning to college is a process.
-All of our programs help students to develop a sense of their personal goals, make connections with peers, faculty and staff, and build a sense of community and context, which will lay a foundation for their time at Norwich.
+All of our programs help students to develop a sense of their personal goals, make connections with peers, faculty, and staff, and build a sense of community and context, which will lay a foundation for their time at Norwich.
 We support both academic and social transitions to Norwich University.
 Don't worry, parents and families.
 Find additional information for new families.

 We’re counting the days to your arrival and can’t wait to see you on The Hill.

-Arrival Days - Fall 2025
+Arrival Days

 Wednesday

-0900 to 1200ROTC – Ranger Team
+noon to 4 p.m.ROTC — Ranger Team

 Corps — All S-4 (Regimental & Battalion)